-Esquina de la Calle Ruinas 432 y San Augustin, Cusco
+Esquina de la Calle Ruinas 432 y San Augustin, Cusco, Peru

 The painstaking care taken by the Marriott Corporation in transforming a former convent alongside impressive Incan ruins has resulted in one of the nicest places to stay in the heart of this magnificent colonial city.

-The wow factor kicks in immediately upon entering the lobby — formerly the chapel in the 16th century San Augustin Convent that Marriott took years restoring and updating in order to convert it into a truly superb hotel.
-The areas leading up and adjacent to the reception desk literally glow with the ancient splendor.
+The wow factor kicks in immediately upon entering the lobby—formerly the chapel in the 16th century San Augustin Convent that Marriott took years restoring and updating in order to convert it into a truly superb hotel.
+The areas leading up and adjacent to the reception desk literally glow with the ancient splendor, a representation of the Incan sun temple.
 The hotel is so proud of its premises that it offers free tours to the public every afternoon.

 Right away, the friendly, bilingual staff serve the Andes' recommended antidote to altitude sickness, coca tea.
 The hotel has you covered at 11,200 feet above sea level (higher even than Machu Picchu): supplemental oxygen can be pumped directly into all guest rooms through the ventilation system (the surcharge for this extra is $20/day).
 This can make a big difference to a first–time visitor unaccustomed to the thin air on the eve of a full schedule of heavy sightseeing and having trouble sleeping.

-The guest rooms (including seven suites) are just about as well appointed as you'll find for a hotel just three blocks — on level ground — from Cuzco's magnificent main square.
-All the latest technological amenities are in evidence, from 42–inch LCD cable TVs to iDocks, and, of course, the 5–star basics: robe and slippers, coffeemaker, minibar, electronic safe–deposit box, and bathrooms with separate showers and bathtubs.
-Signature Marriott bedding, plus anti–noise windows, insure a quiet and comfortable night's sleep.
-Complimentary bottles of drinking water and daily newspaper are provided, although if you want to connect to the Internet from your room, it will set you back an additional $10 per 24 hours (Wi–Fi is free in the public areas).
+The guest rooms—including seven suites—are just about as well appointed as you'll find for a hotel just three blocks — on level ground — from Cuzco's magnificent main square.
+All the latest technological amenities are in evidence, from 42-inch LCD cable TVs to iDocks, and, of course, the 5-star basics: robe and slippers, coffeemaker, minibar, electronic safe-deposit box, and bathrooms with separate showers and bathtubs.
+Signature Marriott bedding, plus anti-noise windows, insure a quiet and comfortable night's sleep.
+Complimentary bottles of drinking water and daily newspaper are provided, although if you want to connect to the Internet from your room, it will set you back an additional $10 per 24 hours unless you're a member of their rewards club.
+(Wi-Fi is free in the public areas.)

-Back in the splendid lobby, there is a bar and lounge with an impressive fireplace, where meals can also be taken.
-More formal dining (although casual dress is always acceptable) is at the Pirqa Restaurant, serving Peruvian and Andean cuisine, along with the usual international standbys.
+Back in the splendid lobby, there is a bar and lounge with an impressive gas fireplace open on two sides, where meals can also be taken.
+More formal dining (although casual dress is always acceptable) is at the impressive Pirqa Restaurant, serving Peruvian and Andean cuisine, along with the usual international standbys.
+The talented chef here emphasizes local ingredients wherever possible, especially the varieties of Peruvian quinoa and potatoes, and sources as much of what's served from organic farms.
 The hotel is also quite good about recommending leading restaurants in town.

 Incan touches are also a hallmark of the hotel's spa, both in the design and the treatments, which draw on altiplano herbs and traditions.
 There is an indoor heated relaxation pool, sauna, steam room and a whirlpool, although no fitness center.